Learning in Repeated Interactions on Networks: Introduction

-Among models which consider repeated interactions, the network structure in which learning occurs has been a primary focus of study.
-For example, \cite{bala1998learning} consider quasi-Bayesian agents who only use part of the available information.\footnote{Specifically, \cite{bala1998learning} assume that agents do not make any inferences on how their neighbors' actions affect their neighbors' neighbors' actions and etc.} They examine how the geometry of the social network affects learning outcomes.
-Instead of quasi-Bayesian agents, \cite{mossel2014asymptotic} consider rational but myopic agents and show that learning occurs for non-atomic private beliefs and undirected graphs.
-Later, \cite{mossel2015strategic} further generalize their setting to allow for forward-looking agents.
-Unlike our model, agents in their model only receive one signal at the beginning of time; this precludes applications in which agents not only learn from others, but also have access to information that stems from their own experiences.
-They do not study the speed of learning, and instead focus on identifying the types of social networks in which learning always occurs.\footnote{ They show that on connected infinite \emph{egalitarian} graphs, in any equilibrium, all agents converge to the correct action with probability one.}
+Focusing on a repeated interaction setting in which agents and have no experimentation motives, \cite{mossel2014asymptotic} consider rational but myopic agents who observe each other's actions.
+They give conditions for learning to occur on infinite undirected graphs. \cite{mossel2015strategic} further generalize their setting to allow for forward-looking agents.\footnote{In a similar setting, \cite{migrow2022strategic} shows that for two forward looking agents who observe each other there does not exist an equilibrium where agents behave myopically, under some assumptions on the signal structure.} Unlike our model, agents in these models only receive one signal at the beginning of time.
+They do not study the speed of learning, and instead focus on identifying the types of social networks in which learning always occurs.

-Complementing with the previous literature, we take the next natural step: we ask how fast learning occurs and study its relationship with the size of the network.
-Furthermore, we consider agents with any discount factor $\delta \in [0, 1)$ so that myopic agents ($\delta=0$) is a special case of the possible types of agents.
-To our best knowledge, this is the first paper to consider social learning in a network setting with fully-rational and forward-looking agents who interact repeatedly.
+Complementing the previous literature, we take the next natural step: we ask how fast learning occurs and study its relationship with the size of the network.
+Furthermore, we consider agents with any discount factor with myopic agents as a special case.
+To our best knowledge, this is the first paper to consider social learning in a network setting with fully-rational agents who interact repeatedly.